nrahul32/Task-List/README.md

 # Task-List

-Enter the task name in the box and click on Submit.
+Enter the single task or multiple comma separated tasks in the boxes and click on Submit.
 The tasks will be displayed as a list.